lukas-h/material-theme/_posts/2016-09-19-use-my-jekyll-theme.md

 If you want to use my jekyll theme, follow the instructions and host it yourself.
 Easily setup as a Github page.

 To add pages (for example a portfolio, an extra about page, and so on), you need to link them to the `index.html` manually.
 Required to configure in this dimensions is a bit of html and jekyll know-how.
-Reading the [Jekyll docs](http://jekyllrb.com/docs/pages/) helps.
+Reading the [Jekyll docs](http://jekyllrb.com/docs/pages/) could help.
 All other things are easy to edit and configure, even without much jekyll experience.

-Please use the branch *theme* of the repo, please not the *master* branch.
-If you want to use the *master* branch (for example, you simply fork the website), please remove/reedit the google analytics tracking ID from `_config.yml`.
-Please remove the `CNAME` (or change the domain) too.

-#### CHANGE THE GOOGLE ANALYTICS ID
-You *have to* change the value of `g_analytics` in _config.yml.

 #### Theme features
 - Projects showcase